fredericksilva/scala-patterns/README.md

 * Only a _method_ signature by naming the def/val the name of the snippet `def snippet_name(..) = {}`

 Note that one can refer multiple times to a snippet in a code file.
-These code_lines will be merged
+These code_lines will be merged One can hide a line with the comment `// hide ...`